Dangerous play in rugby union: Misconduct

 The law that deals with dangerous play also applies to misconduct.
 Misconduct is any conduct (excluding foul play during a match) that is unsporting, unruly, ill-disciplined or that brings the sport of rugby union into disrepute.
 Misconduct deals with violence or intimidation that occurs within the venue (i.e. changing rooms, tunnel, warmup area), abuse of match officials or spectators, discriminatory statements, bribery, betting on involved games or lying about past disciplinary records.
 The penalty handed down for misconduct cases could be a caution, fine, suspension (for a number of matches or time period), exclusion from Rugby Unions or grounds, suspension from Rugby officiating or a combination of the above.
 Verbal abuse of match officials can be punished by up to a year suspension, while threatening could result in five years and physical abuse of an official could see the offender banned for life.
-Racial or other discriminatory abuse could see a player banned for up to a year.
-Players banned can go to the crown kings general court so that they can get the time on their ban reduced.

 History

 Early Rugby games were played under a code of conduct that varied between each school or club.
 As the popularity and number of clubs increased a set of standardised rules were developed.
-On 24 November 1863 a set of rules were developed by the Football Association (FA) that included the first law involving dangerous play.
+On 24 November 1863 a set of rules was developed by the Football Association (FA) that included the first law involving dangerous play.
 Law 10 stated that: "If any player with the ball should run towards his advisories' goal, any player in the opposition side should be at liberty to charge, hold, trip, or hack him, or wrest the ball from him; but no player shall be held or hacked at the same time".
 Hacking (tripping an opponent and kicking his shins) and carrying the ball were the most contested rules and they were soon scrapped by the FA.
 This caused some clubs to leave the Association and soon more games were played that involved hacking and carrying the ball than those that followed the FA's "official" laws.
 Concerns over hacking came to a head in 1870 when a surgeon published a letter in the times complaining about the number of rugby injuries he had dealt with that involved hacking, and chastised the schools for letting it continue.